savindi500/Ecom/README.md

 Project Setup Instructions

 Prerequisites:
     Node.js (v16 or higher)
     npm or yarn (npm is recommended for this project)

-Steps to Run the Project
+Steps to Run the Project:

-1.Extract the Project Files: Unzip the project folder to your desired location.
+1.Clone the Repository:
+         git clone <repository_url>

 2.Install Dependencies: Navigate to the project directory in your terminal or command prompt and run the following command to install dependencies:
          npm install